lardemua/atom_documentation/docs/index.md

   <figcaption align=center>Labels for the 3D Lidar modality.
 Small green spheres are the pattern support points, larger green spheres are the points annotated as boundaries of the pattern.</figcaption>
 </figure>

+Depth modality labels contain a list of image pixel coordinates that are annotated to be inside the pattern.
+In addition to this, depth labels also contain a set of pixel coordinates of the boundaries of the pattern.

 <figure markdown align=center>
   ![Image title](img/depth_label.png){width="50%" }